Q1: I changed the configuration file to a new trigger mode. The default trigger mode is still used, instead of the new trigger mode.

 Q11: My computer isn't recognizing the board when I plug it into my computer

-A11: Some micro USB cords can only transport power through them, so it is important to make sure the cable can transfer both power and data.
+A11: Some micro USB cables can only transport power through them, so it is important to make sure the cable can transfer both power and data.
 In other words, some cables are only good to charge devices, but cannot communicate with them.
 The first thing to do is test if the cable can not only charge but also communicate with other devices such as a phone, if not try a different cable.

 Q12: The .wav file has an audible "click" when finished playing on the module.
 However, there is no "click" when I listen to the file on my computer.